gt-crnch-rg/read-the-docs/docs/general/testbed-release-notes.rst

 Hardware Updates
 ~~~~~~~~~~~~~~~~
+- Milk-V Pioneer system added to techfee and RISC-V partitions
 - L40s GPUs added to dash nodes
 - A100 GPU moved to violet2
 - BlueField-3 DPUs added to violet and dash nodes